yelynn1/intellij-env-manager/README.md

 ## Features

-- Create, edit, and delete environment variable sets
+- Create, edit, clone, and delete environment variable sets
 - Add, edit, and remove environment variables within each set
 - Import environment variables from text files (KEY=VALUE format)
 - Activate a specific set to inject its environment variables into run configurations